Correlation Between Heartland Value and Hennessy Cornerstone

 Strong

 Over the last 90 days Hennessy Nerstone Growth has generated negative risk-adjusted returns adding no value to fund investors.
-In spite of weak performance in the last few months, the Fund's technical and fundamental indicators remain fairly strong which may send shares a bit higher in April 2025.
-The current disturbance may also be a sign of long term up-swing for the fund investors.
+In spite of fairly strong technical and fundamental indicators, Hennessy Cornerstone is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to short-term losses for the investors.

 Heartland Value and Hennessy Cornerstone Volatility Contrast